-The title of this post is the headline for a piece in today’s Seattle Times (November 7, 2013, pg.
-A5).
-“Scientists say a fossil recovered in southeastern China depicts two insects locked in sexual congress roughly 165 million years ago, the oldest such relic ever discovered.”
+THE TITLE OF THIS POST, “Fossil Catches Ancient Bugs in the Act,” was the headline for a piece in today’s Seattle Times (November 7, 2013).
+According to the paper, “Scientists say a fossil recovered in southeastern China depicts two insects locked in sexual congress roughly 165 million years ago, the oldest such relic ever discovered.”

 As for the newspaper article itself, it was written by Monte Morin for the Los Angeles Times.
-Cleanly and clearly composed, the only thing that sticks out is the somewhat archaic term, “sexual congress.”
+Cleanly and clearly composed, the only thing that sticks out is the somewhat archaic term of “sexual congress.”
 But, what can he say: “Two bugs f*cking their brains out”?

 Just to show us all that scientists do have a mushy side to them, the researchers have christened the insects as Anthoscytina perpetua, which is derived from the Latin for ‘eternal love.’

 FEATURED IMAGE: The photo at the top of the page is cropped from the photo of the fossilized insects.
 This is the earliest fossil of insect sex ever discovered.
 It reveals that, at least for the group of sap-sucking insects called froghoppers, sex hasn’t changed much over the last 165 million years.